 Restaurant of the Future

 The Restaurant of the Future was a unique environment in which scientists and marketeers could observe restaurant frequenters in conditioned situations for prolonged periods of time with the help of state-of-the-art observation and sensory technology.
 This research included behavior, food choice, design and layout, the influence on buying and eating behavior of lighting, presentation, traffic flow, taste, packaging, preparation, and countless other aspects involving out of home eating and drinking.
 The Restaurant of the Future comprised two parts:

-declares having no objection to being under close observation by cameras.
-Camera set-up can be adjusted to satisfy nearly any research requirements.
-Even environmental aspects such as color and lighting can be manipulated for research purposes.
+- Company restaurant - Open to the general public, on the condition that all visitors register.
+Camera set-ups could be adjusted to satisfy nearly any research requirements.
+Even environmental aspects such as color and lighting could be manipulated for research purposes.

-The Restaurant of the Future is a cooperative project of scientists from Wageningen University, the catering company Sodexo, professional kitchen supplier Kampri Group, and Noldus.
-A unique blend which will ensure unique results!
+The Restaurant of the Future has been a cooperative project of scientists from Wageningen University, the catering company Sodexo, professional kitchen supplier Kampri Group, and Noldus.
+A unique blend that ensured unique results!
 Noldus has provided the Restaurant of the Future with the latest computer and video technologies, including The Observer XT for visualization and analysis of consumer behavior, cameras, PC’s, and microphones.

 - He, W.; Boesveldt, S.; Graaf, de, C.; Wijk, de, R.A.
 (2014).
 Dynamics of autonomic nervous system responses and facial expressions to oders.
-Frontiers in Psychology, 5, doi:10.3389/fpsyg.2014.00110.
+Frontiers in Psychology, 5, doi:10.3389/fpsyg.201400110.

 - Herpen van, E.; van Trijp, H.; Kuipers, T. (2005).The influence of assortment organization on product comparisons and choice.
 Proceedings of Measuring Behavior 2005, 5th International Conference on Methods and Techniques in Behavioral Research (Wageningen, The Netherlands, 30 August - 2 September 2005), pp. 595-596.